nahuelmol/blockreator/README.md

 ## JavonNet
-I want to develop my own blockchain
+I want to develop my own blockchain from scratch.
+It sounds very ambitious but I am going to try something.
 ## Goal
 to create an interface to modify blocks, applying CRUD logic, where all devices involved in the network going to have real time access to what is happening in the blocks's collection
 ## Prioritizing